The Pensieve Gambit:

 Snape, rather a lot like Dumbledore, just isn’t the sort of person who tells anyone everything he knows.
 (Especially if he got burnt that way in his 1st year at Hogwarts, as I have speculated elsewhere.)
-But I really can’t see any way in which he won’t have told Tom that he was going to be stuck teaching the Potter brat Occlumency.
-After all, if Tom was nodding in and out of the kid’s head, there was every chance that he was going to find it out anyway.
+But I really can’t see any way in which he wouldn’t have told Tom that he was going to be stuck teaching the Potter brat Occlumency.
+After all, if Tom was nodding in and out of the kid’s head, there was every chance that he was going to find that out anyway.
 So Snape’s involvement in that project had to be accounted for from the outset.

 So.
 Tom knew, and Albus knew that Tom knew.